Kotlin/kotlin-spec/src/kotlin.core/declarations.md

 * A mutable property has a custom getter or setter, but not both/

 In all other cases a property has no backing field.
+Properties without backing fields are not allowed to have initializer expressions.

 Read/write access to the property is replaced with getter/setter invocation respectively.